-ITEM 7: COMPENSATION PAID TO SELLERS AND FINDERS
+ITEM 4: COMPENSATION PAID TO SELLERS AND FINDERS

-The Issuer has and may enter into agency agreements to market the Units and the Common Shares under the terms of this Offering Memorandum.
-The agency agreements shall provide for a sales commission not to exceed in the aggregate 12%, or \$192,000 (assuming the Maximum Offering).
+The Issuer has and may enter into agency agreements to market the Common Shares under the terms of this Offering Memorandum.
+The agency agreements shall provide for a sales commission not to exceed in the aggregate 12%, or \$0.24m (assuming the Maximum Offering).

-The Issuer may grant brokers' warrants, agents' options or other securities as payment of compensation under agency agreements as negotiated by the Issuer and may include broker warrants of up to 10% of gross proceeds from the sale of Units and/or Common Shares resulting directly from the agent's efforts converted to Units and/or Common Shares at the price that the Units and/or the Common Shares are then currently being offered at an exercise price of \$1.20 per common share.
+The Issuer may grant brokers' warrants, agents' options or other securities as payment of compensation under agency agreements as negotiated by the Issuer and may include broker warrants of up to 12% of gross proceeds from the sale of Common Shares resulting directly from the agent's efforts converted to Common Shares at the price that the Common Shares are then currently being offered at an exercise price that the Issuer determines is fair and reasonable under the circumstances and pursuant to applicable laws.
 Given that there is no minimum amount for the Minimum Offering, the number of such warrants, options or other securities may vary depending on the actual Minimum Offering after completion of the same.

-There is no other compensation in the form of securities paid to any seller or finder of the Units or the Common Shares offered under this Offering Memorandum.
+There is no other compensation in the form of securities paid to any seller or finder of the Common Shares offered under this Offering Memorandum.

-ITEM 8: RISK FACTORS
+ITEM 5: RISK FACTORS

-8.1 Investment Risk
+5.1 Investment Risk

-The purchase of the Units and the Common Shares involves a high degree of risk.
+The purchase of the Common Shares involves a high degree of risk.
 The following is a summary of only the material risk factors that may face the Issuer.
 However, additional risks that the Issuer does not currently know about or that it currently believes to be immaterial may also impair our business operations.
 If any of the following risks actually occurs, our business, results of operations and financial condition could be materially adversely affected.
 In addition to the factors set forth elsewhere in this Offering Memorandum, prospective purchasers should consider the following: